 Be high school seniors or graduates or be current postsecondary undergraduates or graduate level students.

-Plan to enroll or be students who are already enrolled in a full-time undergraduate or graduate field of study in one of the following: medicine, engineering, technology, nutrition or another health-related field at an accredited two-year or four-year college, university, or vocational-technical school for the entire upcoming academic year.
+Plan to enroll or be students who are already enrolled in a full-time undergraduate or graduate field of study in one of the following: medicine, engineering, technology, nutrition or another health-related field at an accredited two-year,four-year college or university, for the entire upcoming academic year.

 Have a minimum grade point average of 2.75 on a 4.0 scale (or its equivalent).

-If selected as a recipient, the student will receive a $2,500 award.
-Up to 44 awards will be granted each year.
+If selected as a recipient, the student will receive a $2,000 award.
+Up to 46 awards will be granted this year.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.

-Preference will be given to African-American students who live in a Congressional Black Caucus (CBC) district.
+Selected applicants will be qualified African-American students who live in a Congressional Black Caucus (CBC) district.

 Awards are for undergraduate and graduate study.

-Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship Management Services postmarked no later than Postmark Deadline: February 28, 2014 .
+Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship Management Services postmarked no later than Postmark Deadline: February 28, 2016 .
 Grade reports are not acceptable.
-Online transcripts must display student name, school name, grade and credit hours earned for each course, and term in which each course was taken.
-Applicants will receive acknowledgment of receipt of their application.
-If an acknowledgment card is not received within three weeks, applicants may call Scholarship Management Services to verify that the application has been received.
+Unofficial transcripts must display student name, school name, grade and credit hours earned for each course, and term in which each course was taken.
+Applicants will receive email acknowledgment of receipt of their application.
+If an acknowledgment email is not received within three weeks, applicants may call Scholarship Management Services to verify that the application has been received.

 Applicants are responsible for gathering and submitting all necessary information.
 Instructions for completing the Financial Data section of the application are included.
 Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Incomplete applications will not be evaluated.
 All information received is considered confidential and is reviewed by Scholarship Management Services, the CBCF and CBC district offices.